johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-05-03-large-language-models-view-models-backend-for-frontend/index.md

 APIs are often documented in Swagger / Open API.
 This is a great way to document APIs, but it's not always the best way to interact with them from an LLM point of view.
 We'll go into more detail on the problems it can present in a moment, but first let's look at how we can use Semantic Kernel to integrate with APIs.

-It's completely possible to plug an LLM into an Open API / Swagger described API using Semantic Kernel.
+It's completely possible to plug an LLM into an Open API / Swagger spec described API using Semantic Kernel.
 Here's an example of how you might do that from the [Semantic Kernel GitHub repository](https://github.com/microsoft/semantic-kernel/blob/9a4450622021ce003234863bcf4def9613ae1153/dotnet/samples/Concepts/Plugins/CreatePluginFromOpenApiSpec_Jira.cs#L69-L77):

 ```cs
 var apiPluginRawFileURL = new Uri("https://raw.githubusercontent.com/microsoft/PowerPlatformConnectors/dev/certified-connectors/JIRA/apiDefinition.swagger.json");